CapMousse/Archiver/README.md

 Copy the `config.example.js` as `config.js`, then in the `config.js` file :
 - Set `port` to the port you want to use for the web interface
+- Set `rootUrl` for the absolute url from root.
+Usefull when behind an alias.
+Default to `/`
 - Set `scanDir` to the directory where you will send new file to scan
 - Set `archiveDir` to the directory where you want *Archiver* to store all your files